srinath29/pyView/README.md

 # pyView
-This is to give View Function to pandas DataFrame using the pyQT framework This is tested for python 3+ version.
+This is to give View Function to pandas DataFrame using the pyQT framework.
+(If you have Anaconda[https://www.continuum.io/downloads] full package installed then it will do)
+This is tested for python 3+ version.

 To use this you need to have pyQT,pandas installed.